 Bri recently finished her Master’s in higher education counseling from The University of Texas at Austin.
 She also holds a B.S. in psychology from UT.
 During the past year, she interned at the Health Professions Office on campus as a health professions coach/advisor, working with students to be successful and competitive for any health professions track.
 She also recently finished a counseling internship with Communities in Schools at an alternative high school, working with at risk youth.

-Angela joined the Vick Center for Strategic Advising and Career Counseling after completing an M.S.Ed. in student affairs administration from the University of Wisconsin-La Crosse.
+Angela joined the Vick Center after completing an M.S.Ed. in student affairs administration from the University of Wisconsin-La Crosse.
 She gained experience in higher education interning at the University of Wisconsin-River Falls in academic advising for the college of business and economics and in student engagement for the office of student life.
 Angela completed a B.B.A with an emphasis in marketing from the University of Wisconsin-Green Bay.

-Mariah joined the Vick Center for Strategic Advising & Career Counseling after earning her M.A. in Professional Counseling from Texas State University.
+Mariah joined the Vick Center after earning her M.A. in Professional Counseling from Texas State University.
 During her time at Texas State University, Mariah served as a Career Counselor Intern for the Career Services Office and held the position of Welcome Center Specialist for the Office of Undergraduate Admissions.
 Mariah attributes the start of her counseling career in higher education to her time as a Fish Camp Counselor while earning a B.A. in Communication at Texas A&M University.